DLR-SF/Extract_Selfx_Terms/README.md

 ### Environment

 To run the tool you will need a Python environment.
 The tool has been developed and tested on Windows OS with Python 3.10.4.
-It is possible that the tool also supports other Python versions, but it has not been tested against them.
+It is possible that the tool also supports other Python versions, but it has not been tested with them.

 ### Execute Tool
 To run the tool you need to: